This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What can I do to help care for my child's leg fracture?

 - Have your child rest as much as possible and get plenty of sleep.

 - Have your child use crutches as directed.
-Crutches will help your child walk and take some weight off the injured leg while it heals.
+Crutches will help your child keep some weight off the leg while it heals.